ShiftLimits/tailwindcss-gridlines/README.md

 ### Gridlines

-These utilities overlay a grid on top of an element to help aid the design process.
-They are  Put it on the `body` element to apply to the whole page.
+These utilities overlay a grid to help visually aid the design process.
+They can be placed on the `body` element to overlay across the whole page, or on individual elements for lining up the element's content specifically.

+The grid will be sized according to your base grid cell size.
+Each subdivision utility is based on a common denominator of the [spacing fractions](#spacing) that are less than 1.

 | Class              | Preview                                                           |
 | ------------------ | ----------------------------------------------------------------- |